 Congratulations!
-Based on the research work in the “BewegtheReha” project, Dr. Wolfgang Geidl and Judith Wais (University of Tübingen) have been awarded the Reha Research Prize of the German Society for Orthopaedics and Trauma Surgery (DGOU).
-The prize is endowed with 5,000 euros.
+Based on the research work in the “BewegTheReha” project, Dr. Wolfgang Geidl, together with Dr. Judith Wais (University of Tübingen), is awarded the Boxberger Research Prize of the Boxberger Foundation Bad Kissingen.
+The prize is endowed with 10,000 euros.

-The award-winning work analyses the status quo of exercise therapy in medical rehabilitation with a focus on the promotion of physical activity.
-The inventory at the facility and actor level provides the basis for a systematic improvement in the concept and process quality of evidence-based and sustainable exercise therapy.
+The award-winning work analyzes the status quo of exercise therapy in medical rehabilitation with a focus on the topic of physical activity promotion.
+The survey at facility and actor level underlines the competence of German rehabilitation setting for physical activity promotion in the context of exercise therapy; at the same time, it provides the basis for a systematic improvement in the concept and process quality of evidence-based and sustainable exercise therapy.

 Geidl, W., Deprins, J., Streber, R., Rohrbach, N., Sudeck, G., Pfeifer, K. (2018).
 Exercise therapy in medical rehabilitation: study protocol of a national survey at facility and practitioner level with a mixed method design.
 Contemporary Clinical Trials Communication.
 11, 37-45.
 DOI: https://doi.org/10.1016/j.conctc.2018.05.004